 ART is a brand focused on redefining the price to performance ratio of high-quality equipment.
-This has lead to innovations in the field and products that would be considered a great value.
+This has led to innovations in the field and products that would be considered of great value.

 ART boasts a full line of vacuum tube mic preamps that deliver warmth, tone and character at a fraction of what we'd expect of such units.
 If you're looking to get into tube preamplifiers for your microphone, ART should be a brand you definitely consider!

 Black Lion Audio

 Black Lion Audio is an excellent company with a keen focus on audio hardware design and manufacturing, after-market audio hardware modifications, and top-notch customer service.

 The Chicago-based company produces an impressive line of microphone preamplifiers that deliver largely unmatched results in the power and clarity of the mic signal.

 On top of the great products and services, BLA does its work at an exceptional price.